Bees vs wasps: what’s the difference?

 Mexican Honey Wasp (Brachygastra mellifica) © Amante Darmanin (Flickr, CC)

 If a bee can sting, it can also sting more than once; much will depend on which species it is and what it has stung.
-If a bee has a barbed sting it is highly likely it will only sting once and then die as a result, if a bee has a smooth sting it has the ability to escape with its sting intact and therefore sting again.
+If a bee has a barbed sting it is highly likely it will only sting once and then die as a result.
+If a bee has a smooth sting, it has the ability to escape with its sting intact and therefore sting again.

 Making honey isn’t exclusive to bees, some species of wasp make honey too, like the Mexican honey wasps (Brachygastra spp.).
 They make it in the same way as honeybees but not in the same quantities, only making enough for their own consumption.